aspuru-guzik-group/funsies/paper/paper.md

-Modern workflow management programs used in the private sector, such as Apache Airflow CITE:11/link? and Cadence CITE:12/link?, are robust and extremely scalable, but are difficult to deploy.
-Scientific workflow management systems, such as Snakemake and others, CITE:13 are easier to set up on high-performance computing clusters, but are tuned to the needs of specific disciplines, such as bioinformatics or machine learning.
+Modern workflow management programs used in the private sector, such as Apache Airflow and Uber's Cadence, are robust and extremely scalable, but are difficult to deploy.
+Scientific workflow management systems, such as Snakemake and others [@molder_sustainable_2021], are easier to set up on high-performance computing clusters, but are tuned to the needs of specific disciplines, such as bioinformatics or machine learning.
 This includes, for example, the use of configuration file formats (YAML, JSON, etc.), packaging tools (for example, conda or Docker), locked-in compute providers (Amazon Web Services, Google Cloud) and storage formats that may be common in specific scientific fields but not throughout the greater community.

 For our own group's research program, we wanted to have available a lightweight workflow management system that could be readily deployed to new